Ministry of Cultures, Arts and Heritage (Chile)

+HIstory

 It was created by Law 21045, promulgated on 13 October 2017 and published in the Official Gazette on 3 November of the same year.
 The Ministry began its functions on 1 March 2018, being the legal successor – through its two undersecretaries: the Undersecretariat of Cultures and the Arts and the Undersecretariat of Cultural Heritage — of the National Council of Culture and the Arts, an institution created in 2003 and dependent on the Ministry of Education (Mineduc).